benswift/benswift.github.io/_talks/ltc-stem-camp.md

 ## what _I'm_ gonna do

-- learn a new song (by ear!)
+learn a new song (by ear!)

-- figure out how to turn it into code
+figure out how to turn it into code

-- find a bunch of sounds which sound (approximately) like the recording
+find a bunch of sounds which sound (approximately) like the recording

-- lay down a vocal track (maybe)
+lay down a vocal track (maybe)

-- make the whole process make sense to you guys
+make the whole process make sense to you guys

 ## what _you're_ gonna do

-- help me choose the song
+help me choose the song

-- be kind when I make mistakes
+be kind when I make mistakes

-- clap politely at the end (even if I flame out)
+clap politely at the end (even if I flame out)

-{% include slides/background-image.html image="images/talks/pop-production-as-problem-solving/rawpixel-487102-unsplash.jpg" heading="I'm old..." %}
+{% include slides/background-image.html image="images/talks/pop-production-as-problem-solving/the-digital-marketing-collaboration-45756-unsplash.jpg" heading="reminder: domain model" %}

-## reminder: parameterisation

-- **time** (in beats), e.g. 1, 2, 3, 4, 5, 6, 7, 8
+**time** (in beats), e.g. 0, 1, 2, 3, 4, 5, 6, 7, 8

-- **pitch** (in MIDI note numbers), e.g. middle C as 60, C# as 61, etc.
+**pitch** (in MIDI note numbers), e.g. middle C as 60, C# as 61, etc.

-- **loudness** (0 is silent, 127 is super loud)
+**loudness** (0 is silent, 127 is super loud)

 ## [extempore](https://extemporelang.github.io/): a livecoding _language_